 For your front porch or foyer, you can add a holiday doormat with a buffalo check accent.
 Coordinate your doormat with a buffalo check wreath or simply add a buffalo plaid bow to your front door to complete the look.

 Your entryway can also be adorned with a holiday welcome sign that incorporates the plaid print.
-In this design buffalo plaid is added in small amounts so that it’s not too overwhelming.
+In this design, buffalo plaid is added in small amounts so it’s not too overwhelming.

 Bring buffalo check to your front lawn or garden with a garden flag or sign that welcomes guests and visitors to your home with the trendy pattern.